While the City Sleeps, We Rule the Streets: Background

-Music
+Composition

 On While the City Sleeps, We Rule the Streets Saporta abandons the "voice-quivering drama and super-intense rock" of Midtown in favor of "a more lighthearted, groove-oriented style".
 The album begins with an acoustic intro entitled "Being from Jersey Means Never Having to Say You're Sorry".
 The opening of "Send My Love to the Dancefloor, I'll See You in Hell (Hey Mister DJ)" has been compared to U2, while the Glenn Gamboa of the Chicago Tribune likened the song's chorus to Madonna's "Music".
 The song features "'70s synth whistles and an '80s new wave bass line".
+The tracks "Keep It Simple" and "It's Amateur Night at the Appollo Creed" are described as hip-rock, featuring electronic beats.